 Australia is a vast, geographically diverse continent, and doing your research including putting out the feelers before you arrive in Sydney or another destination will increase your employment chances post-touchdown.

 There’s an ease that I have living in Australia.
-The best things about Sydney are free: the sunshine’s free, and the harbour’s free, and the beach is free.
+The best things about Sydney are free: the sunshine’s free, and the harbor’s free, and the beach is free.
 Russell Crowe, Actor

 Have you thought about what’s in demand?

 Each country has its specific areas of expertise – and exports – that often dictate the type of jobs that are in demand.
 In an article published on Career FAQs in 2015, five industries were highlighted as having the ‘brightest futures,’ where skills shortages were low despite significant growth forecasts.
 These sectors, which should be placed high on your list of potential career prospects, are:

 - Healthcare and Aged Care